Young Horticulturist of the Year

 The overall winner receives the Percy Thrower Travel Bursary, worth £2,000, provided by the Shropshire Horticultural Society.
 This funds a horticultural tour anywhere in the world.
 There are also prizes at every stage of the competition.

 Past winners have travelled to every corner of the planet, including North America, Newfoundland, Borneo, Peru and China to study different environments, crops, specific plant groups and habitats.
 They have returned to provide fascinating and valuable reports for the Institute's journal The Horticulturist and often to progress their careers on the back of these successes.
-2011 winner, Suzanne Moss, currently works at RHS Wisley as the Adult Learning Coordinator and plans to use her Travel Bursary to travel to Madagascar to study the native flora.
+2011 winner, Suzanne Moss, currently works at RHS Wisley as the Adult Learning Coordinator and used her Travel Bursary to travel to Madagascar to study the native flora.

 How to take part?